Xpra-org/xpra/docs/Network/SSL.md

 SSL is the colloquial term which refers to both `SSL` and `TLS` socket encryption.

-For step by step instructions, expand this:
+For step-by-step instructions, expand this:
 <details>
   <summary>Basic Example</summary>